rufuspollock/rufuspollock.com/content/poetry.md

 The secret of the soil grows through the eye,
 And blood jumps in the sun;
 Above the waste allotments the dawn halts.

-# Quote by Ursula K. Le Guin

-"Only in silence the word, only in darkness the light, only in dying life: bright the hawk's flight on an empty sky."

 # To His Coy Mistress by Andrew Marvell